CJMenart/MetadataRepresentationProject/key-notions.md

 # Key Notions
-* Obstacle
+* Potential Obstacle
-  * Obstacles (or Potential Obstalces) represent things on the road that could block our driving (or things which could potentially end up on the road and do so).
+  * Obstacles (or Potential Obstacles) represent things on the road that could block our driving (or things which could potentially end up on the road and do so).
 Theoretically an AgentRole could be used to represent Obstalces, but it was decided this represented unnecessary overhead.
 All we really need to know about an obstacle is its position (and possibly movement) in space--which lanes it is obstructing and which it might obstruct.
 We don't care about it at all outside of this, so the Obstacle class is used directly to represent any objects which can be obstacles, as seen in "PotentialObstacle.png"
+  * Cars and Pedestrians are both things modeled in our knowledge graph.
+However, it has been determined that these subcategories of Obstacle will not recieve their own key notions.
+In the schema determined so far, we do not care to model the details of these different kinds of obstructions (such as model of car or physical attributes of pedestrians).
 * Maneuever (as in "allowed thing the ego vehicle can do")
   * One of the core imagined functions of our KG is reasoning over what meanuevers are possible for a self-driving vehicle to perform, and which ones it is actually allowed to do.
 Here, these will be represented by a controlled vocabulary, which we can iterate over and "check" against the existence of things which might make them disallowed.
-Theoretically, these could use the Events pattern from MODL, but using ParticipantRoles or SpatioTemporalExtents would significantly increase the complexity of our ontolgoy and does not seem to fit directly into our use cases.
+  * Theoretically, these could use the Events pattern from MODL, but using ParticipantRoles or SpatioTemporalExtents would significantly increase the complexity of our ontolgoy and does not seem to fit directly into our use cases.
-* Traffic Instruction Element (such as sign, road marking, etc?)
+* Traffic Instruction Indicator
+  * This key notion encompasses any physical object on the road that provides information to drivers, such as road or traffic signs, road markings, and traffic lights.
+(We exclude lane lines from this definition).
+Each Traffic Instruction Indicator is categorized using a controlled vocabulary,
 * Traffic Lane / Drivable Surface
 * A navigation example / scenario
 * Intersection